 Modifications to child support in Georgia may be warranted when there has been a substantial change in the financial circumstances of either parent or the needs of the child.
 For example, if a parent experiences a significant increase or decrease in income due to a job change, loss of employment, or promotion, it may be appropriate to seek a modification to ensure that the child support amount aligns with the current financial situation.
 Similarly, if the child’s needs change, such as in cases of increased medical expenses or educational costs, a modification may be necessary to ensure adequate financial support.

-Except in very rare circumstances, only a court order can change the amount of child support payments that a party is legally obligated to pay.
-An agreement between the parents is not sufficient to decrease the amount of child support payments.
-Similarly, if parents agree to an increase in child support payments, there is no legal recourse to enforce this increase beyond what was ordered by the court.
-Child support payments are considered the right of the child, not the custodial parent.
+It is crucial to emphasize that only a court order can change the amount of child support payments legally obligated by a party.
+Parental agreement alone is insufficient to decrease or increase the child support payments beyond the court’s order.
+Child support is considered the right of the child, not the custodial parent.

 Understanding the Process of Modifying Spousal Support in Georgia.